uri-library-data-services/iassist-preview/content/blog/mongolia-and-iassist-building-connections.md

 **Spring 2018**

 Flash forward to this year.
 Ch.
-Davaasuren maintained his interest in IASSIST that had begun from the prior year\'s meeting.
+Davaasuren maintained his interest in IASSIST that had begun from the prior year's meeting.

 Ch.
 Davaasuren applied for and was selected as an **IASSIST Fellow**, and will attend IASSIST/CARTO 2018 in Montréal.
-Davaasuren\'s most recent conference experience was as the lead organizer for the first **A[sia Pacific Research Committee](http://aprc-research.com/)**conference ever to be held in Mongolia.
-APRC is focused on developing market research methodology in the Asia-Pacific region, and may be a useful partner in extending IASSIST\'s outreach in Asia.
+Davaasuren's most recent conference experience was as the lead organizer for the first **A[sia Pacific Research Committee](http://aprc-research.com/)**conference ever to be held in Mongolia.
+APRC is focused on developing market research methodology in the Asia-Pacific region, and may be a useful partner in extending IASSIST's outreach in Asia.
 Davaasuren is also Chair of the Mongolian Marketing Research Association.

 Ryan Womack has also continued his interest in Mongolia, and was invited